OscarHYCheung/microsoft-typescript-training-solutions/module05/README.md

 ## Knowledge Check

-### Q1: What is a difference between function parameters in TypeScript and function parameters in JavaScript?

-A1: TypeScript parameters are required by default, but can be made optional.
-JavaScript parameters are always optional.
+### Q1: How many `constructor` functions can you include in a class definition?

+A1: One.

-### Q2: What is a common use for an anonymous function?
+### Q2: What happens if you omit the `get` accessor for a class property?

-A2: Make the property optional.

-### Q3: How should you define a function type if you need to extend it?

-A3: Define it with an interface.
+A2: You will not be able to return its value from your code.

+### Q3: Which access modifier should you use if you don't want a method to be accessible from code outside the class but also want to make it available inside other classes that derive from the class?

+A3: `protected`.

+### Q4: When extending a class, what is the purpose of the super keyword?

+A4: Ot executes the `constructor` of the base class when it runs.